Reverse Diffusion Sequential Monte Carlo Samplers: Experiments

 \subsection{Bi-modal gaussian mixtures}

 We first study bi-modal Gaussian mixtures with an imbalanced weight ratio of $w_1 / (w_1+w_2) = 0.1$ for varying dimensions $d$.
 The estimated ratio is obtained by assigning samples to the mode with the highest posterior probability.
-For each method we report the result with the lowest estimation bias.
+For each method we select the hyperparameters based on the lowest estimation bias of the weight ratio.

 In \Cref{subfig:gmm-hist}, we compare the marginal histogram of samples from \ourmethod{}, \ourmethod{} (Proposal), and the true target in $d=2$.
 While samples from \ourmethod{} (Proposal) cover both modes, their relative weights are overly balanced.
 In contrast, \ourmethod{} recovers the calibrated mode weights, indicating the importance of the error correction mechanism by SMC.